Hero image

 (0)

-Suitable for 14-19-year olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom, STEM clubs and at home.
-This resource links to KS4 and KS5 maths, statistics and biology.
-It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers • This teaching resource explains the work of Professors Sumithra and Jay Mandrekar, biostatisticians at Mayo Clinic, USA.
-They are using biostatistics to design and analyse clinical trials, leading to improvements in healthcare and medical treatments. • This resource also contains an interview with Sumithra and Jay and offers an insight into careers in biostatistics.
-If your students have questions for Sumithra and Jay, they can send them to them online.
-All they need to do is to go to the article online (see the Futurum link below), scroll down to the end and type in the question(s).
-Sumithra and Jay will reply! • The activity sheet provides ‘talking points’ (based on Bloom’s Taxonomy) to prompt students to reflect on Sumithra and Jay’s research and challenges them to design a clinical trial.
+Suitable for secondary, high school and college students, this Spanish article and accompanying activity sheet can be used in the classroom, school clubs and at home.
+This resource links to KS4 and KS5 Spanish, geography, citizenship, politics, religious studies and philosophy.
+It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers • Professor Jacob Copeman Jacob has covered attitudes towards blood donation around the world, in countries that include Brazil, China, India, the Navajo Nation, Papua New Guinea, Sri Lanka and the United States.
+He says it is an “extraordinary emotive force for some communities, and often the source of controversies”.
+This Spanish article focuses on the religious and political contexts surrounding blood donation in India. • This resource also contains an interview with Jacob about his career path in Spanish.
+If your students (or you) have questions for Jacob, you/they can send them to him online.
+All you need to do is to go to the article online (see the Futurum link below), scroll down to the end and type in the question(s).
+Jacob will reply! • The activity sheet provides ‘talking points’ (based on Bloom’s Taxonomy) and activities in Spanish to prompt students to reflect on Jacob’s research.
 This resource was first published on Futurum Careers, a free online resource and magazine aimed at encouraging 14-19-year-olds worldwide to pursue careers in science, tech, engineering, maths, medicine (STEM) and social sciences, humanities and the arts for people and the economy (SHAPE).
 If you like these free resources – or have suggestions for improvements –, please let us know and leave us some feedback.
+Thank you! ns for improvements –, please let us know and leave us some feedback.
 Thank you!

 Futurum_CareersFuturum_Careers